aditya109/journey-CKA/4. Application Lifecycle Management/Application Lifecycle Management.md

       command: ['sh', '-c', 'git clone https://github.com/aditya109/web-crawler-nodejs; done;']
 ```

-When a pod is first created the `initContainer` is run, and the process in the `initContainer` must run to a completion before the real container
+When a pod is first created the `initContainer` is run, and the process in the `initContainer` must run to a completion before the real container hosting the application starts.

+You can configure multiple such `initContainers` as well, like we did for multi-pod containers.
+In that case each `initContainers` is run **one at a time in sequential order.**

+If any of the `initContainers` fail to complete, Kubernetes restarts the Pod repeatedly until the `initContainer` succeeds.

+`initContainers` are exactly like regular containers, except:

+- `initContainers` always run to completion.
+- Each init container must complete successfully before the next one starts.

+If a Pod's init container fails, the kubelet repeatedly restarts the init container until it succeeds.
+However, if the Pod has a `restartPolicy` of Never, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.

+To specify an init container for a Pod, add the `initContainer` field into the Pod specification, as an array of objects of type Container, alongside the app `containers` array.
+The status of the init containers is returned in `.status.initContainerStatuses` field as an array of the container statuses (similar to the `.status.containerStatuses` field).

+### Differences from regular containers

+`initContainers` support all the fields and features of app containers, including resource limits, volume, and security settings.
+However, the resource requests and limits for an init container are handled differently.

+Also, `initContainers` do not support `lifecycle`, `livenessProbe`, `readinessProbe` or `startupProbe` because they must run to completion before the Pod can be ready.

+If you specify multiple `initContainers` for a Pod, kubelet runs each init container sequentially.
+Each init container must succeed before the Pod can be ready.
+When all of the `initContainers` have run to completion, kubelet initializes the application containers for the Pod and runs them as usual.